-1 INTRODUCTION
+1 Introduction

-Classic machine learning theory assumes that training and testing data are sampled from the same distribution (Kearns & Vazirani, 1994).
-Unfortunately, distribution shifts infringe on this requirement and can drastically change a model's behavior (Kurakin et al., 2018).
-For instance, training a model on data collected from one hospital may result in inaccurate diagnoses for patients from other hospitals due to variations in medical equipment (Zech et al., 2018).
-Similarly, shifts from day to night or from clear to rainy weather are obstacles for autonomous driving (Wang et al., 2020).
+Classic machine learning theory assumes that training and testing data are sampled from the same distribution [1].
+Unfortunately, distribution shifts infringe on this requirement and can drastically change a model's behavior [2].
+For instance, training a model on data collected from one hospital may result in inaccurate diagnoses for patients from other hospitals due to variations in medical equipment [3].
+Similarly, shifts from day to night or from clear to rainy weather are obstacles for autonomous driving [4].

-When such a distribution shift occurs, it is often useful to understand why and how the data changed, independent of the model (Rabanser et al., 2019).
+When such a distribution shift occurs, it is often useful to understand why and how the data changed, independent of the model [5].
 For example, suppose a doctor observes their medical AI model's performance degrading.
-Before modifying the model, the doctor should first understand how their patient data changed (Subbaswamy & Saria, 2020).
-Similarly, a self-driving engineer would have an easier time adapting their system to a new environment if it was known that the shift resulted from changing weather conditions (manot AI, 2022).
+Before modifying the model, the doctor should first understand how their patient data changed [6].
+Similarly, a self-driving engineer would have an easier time adapting their system to a new environment if it was known that the shift resulted from changing weather conditions [7].

-The predominant method to understand a distribution shift is a shift explanation (Kulinski & Inouye, 2023).
+The predominant method to understand a distribution shift is a shift explanation [8].
 A shift explanation maps the original distribution (the source) to the shifted one (the target) to reduce their disparity.
-For example, Kulinski & Inouye (2023) find a direct mapping of points from the source toward the target via optimal transport (Peyré et al., 2017) and its variant, K-cluster transport.
-Another approach is to use counterfactual explanation methods such as DiCE (Mothilal et al., 2020) to explain a classifier between the source and target distributions.
+For example, Kulinski and Inouye [8] find a direct mapping of points from the source toward the target via optimal transport [9] and its variant, K-cluster transport.
+Another approach is to use counterfactual explanation methods such as DiCE [10] to explain a classifier between the source and target distributions.

-State-of-the-art shift explanations seek to optimize global objectives, e.g. minimizing the difference between the target and the mapped source distribution (Kulinski & Inouye, 2023).
+State-of-the-art shift explanations seek to optimize global objectives, e.g. minimizing the difference between the target and the mapped source distribution [8].
 However, these optimal mappings are not necessarily good explanations: they may be infeasible or lack robustness to source perturbations.